AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_sumologic_forwarder.html.markdown

 * `custom_configuration` (Optional) Custom configuration.
 The format should be key=value pairs.
 * `excluded_gateways` (Optional) List of gateways to be excluded from logging. e.g.: ["gateway01", "gateway02", "gateway01-hagw"].

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `status` - The status of sumologic forwarder.

 ## Import

 **sumologic_forwarder** can be imported using "sumologic_forwarder", e.g.